Last updated on May 11, 2020

 A Mother is remembered on this wonderful day called Mother’s Day

-A brief memoir of my mother Saramma Verghese (85 years) Promoted to Glory on July 8th 2008
+A brief memoir of my mother Saramma Verghese (85 years) Promoted to Glory on July 8th, 2008

-July 8th 2011.
-Years Passedby… Pleasant Memories of My Mother is Still Lingering In Our Minds………..
+July 8th, 2011.
+Years Passed by… Pleasant Memories of My Mother is Still Lingering In Our Minds………..

-My Beloved Mother Saramma Varughese
+My Beloved Mother Saramma Varughese A Brief Story

 She was the first daughter of Mr. Thomman Chummar and Sara.
 Her parents were from an aristocratic family named Pappalil.
 They lived in a village called Maaraady, near Moovattupuzha town.

-One day two evangelists visited the village and decided to do some open air preaching, they started singing some songs and was about to start preaching, all of a sudden an angry mob reached the spot and caught them and started beating.
+One day two evangelists visited the village and decided to do some open-air preaching, they started singing some songs and was about to start preaching, all of a sudden an angry mob reached the spot and caught them and started beating.

 A Photograph with her Sister, Sister-in-law, Children & Grand Children

 Some of the prominent evangelists at that time in the brethren movement M/s.
 K V Simon, Lonappen Upadesi, Peter Upadesi, K G Kurian, E P Varghese, C T Mathai, A P Paily, Vattakattu Varkey Upadesi and a few other’s through their inspirational messages and classes strengthened them to be firm in their faith.

 A few years passed by and their firm faith in the Lord and the exemplary life they lead in the Lord enabled her other family members too to come into the faith.
 Some of their children are in the service of the Lord.

 |Another Photograph was taken at the time of my younger brother Shaji’s marriage day.
 PV and his wife standing at both sides|

 Evangelist K P Stephen of Thiruvankulam and his wife (she can be seen in the above picture–in white dress holding a bag) took the initiative in this matter and they were united in holy matrimony.

 |PV with his parents and younger brothers Sunny & Shaji at

 his right and left.
-A photograph taken at our company Quarters.
+A Photograph taken at our company Quarters.